1. Home

 Lower energy bills

-Using one machine to heat and cool can help most Americans save right now, the Department of Energy says, especially when the heat pump replaces expensive alternatives like electric baseboard heaters or heating oil.
+Using one machine to heat and cool can help most Americans save right now, the Department of Energy says, especially when the heat pump replaces expensive alternatives like electric resistance baseboard heating or a heating oil furnace.
 While heat pumps and air conditioners likely cost about the same during the cooling season, a heat pump can reduce your bills during the heating season.

 Higher energy efficiency